mariashapiro/web-crawler/README.md

 Maria Shapiro CS 4675

 There are 4 different crawlers with various rules available to use.
-All crawlers follow the same stop protocal: stop recusing at 1,200 pages (usually finish queue at ~1,600 pages) or run out of pages to crawl.
+All crawlers follow the same stop protocal: stop recursing at 1,200 pages (usually finishes the queue at ~1,600 pages) or run out of pages to crawl.
 All spiders abide by Robots.txt.

 1. No rules, no keywords, start at 'https://www.gatech.edu'.
 This spider's name is **sip**
 2. Only add links that contain the keyword "gatech" to the queue.
 This spider's name is **gatech**